jwvictor/jwvictor.github.io/about.md

 permalink: /about/
 ---

-My name is Jason Victor and I'm interested in machine learning, cryptography and cryptocurrencies, engineering, mathematics, economics, and entrepreneurship.
+My name is Jason Victor, and I'm interested in machine learning, cryptography and cryptocurrencies, engineering, mathematics, economics, and entrepreneurship.

+I'm *Head of Data Science and AI Initiatives* at [Lumia Capital](http://lumiacapital.com/) and maintainer of [Braids.jl](https://github.com/jwvictor/Braids.jl), the braid group library for [Julia](https://julialang.org/).

 ### Consulting